firogh/notes/philosophy/epistemology.md

 The whole is other than the sum of the parts. --Gestalt psychology
 ## Model of thinking - [Linus Torvalds talking with Aalto University students 11:00](https://www.youtube.com/watch?v=PDEce3mtkRg)

+## Different structure.
+If you not spend too much time on understanding specific things.
+Then, it will show different structure rather than learning it thoroughly

 # History
 The Archaeology of Knowledge